 No setup, no software, no consulting engagement.
 Download, customize with your organization details, and implement.

-Collect employee acknowledgments, document board approval, and file governance instruments.
+Collect signed employee acknowledgments, obtain board approval, and generate your compliance evidence package.
 Exit with a documented, auditable AI governance program.

 All tiers include the complete 11-document compliance framework with EU AI Act article-level mappings.
 Higher tiers add structured implementation guidance and expert advisory.